Archive for the 'Movie theatres' Category

 As for me, I’m still in the midst of churn.
 I watch movies on film, on DCP, on DVD and Blu-ray and VOD, even on laserdisc, and sometimes on my iPad.
 But my research will miss 16mm and 35mm.
 Some of the questions I like to ask can be answered only by handling film.
 Last weekend I sat down at a Steenbeck flatbed and counted frames in passages of Notorious and King Hu’s Dragon Inn.
 This sort of scrutiny is virtually impossible on DVDs and Blu-rays, which don’t preserve original film frames.

 What I’ve lost as a specialist is offset by many gains.
 Since the arrival of Betamax and VHS, nontheatrical cinema has expanded to limits we couldn’t have imagined in the 1970s.
 Thanks to consumer digital formats, more people have more access to more movies of all sorts than at any point in history.
-Although some aspects of film-originated movies are hard to recover on digital playback, we can study a large part of cinema craft to an extent that wasn’t possible before.
+Although some aspects of film-originated movies are hard to recover on digital playback, we can study cinema craft to an extent that wasn’t possible before.
 Digitization has allowed sophisticated visual and sonic analysis to bloom on websites around the world.
 See, among many examples, Jim Emerson’s Scanners and A. D. Jameson’s work on Big Other.

 With the rise of nontheatrical consumption, though, what’s most at risk is theatrical cinema: film viewing as a public forum.
 Exhibition outside film festivals is already starting to narrow to recent releases and a few approved classics.
 We will be able to watch The Suspended Step of the Stork and Leviathan on our home screens for a long time to come, but very seldom on the scale that benefits them most.